1/12 Scale Atomic City Mercury Spacecraft

 This model was originally produced and sold by Scott Hamilton's Atomic City, but has been purchased and re-released under the MRC brand.
 The kit is without question the best detailed model of the Mercury Spacecraft yet produced and done is a scale that allows the realism of that detail to shine through.

-I liveried the capsule as "Sigma 7," in honor of one of my "heroes" of the Astronauts, Navy Captain Walter ("Wally") M. Schirra.
+I liveried the capsule as "Sigma 7," in honor of one of my Astronaut "heroes," Navy Captain Walter ("Wally") M. Schirra.
 Cpt.
 Schirra was the only one of the Mercury Seven who flew in Mercury, Gemini and Apollo.
-His Sigma 7 capsule is currently on display at the Astronaut Hall of Fame in Titusville, Florida, near KSC.
+His Sigma 7 capsule is currently on display at the Heroes & Legends dispaly at the KSC Visitors Complex.

 The kit decals were provided by Space Modeling Systems and provide exceptional detail.